bashell/wcs/README.md

-# wrs
+# wcs
-a word retrieval system
+a word correction system